-- Associate's Degree students beginning their studies at UoPeople in Term 2 of the 2011-2012academic year are required to complete at least five course final exams under the supervision of an approved proctor (exam monitor). - Bachelor's Degree students beginning their studies at UoPeople in Term 2 of the 2011-2012academic year are required to complete at least eleven course final exams under the supervision of an approved proctor (exam monitor).
+Associate's Degree students beginning their studies at UoPeople in Term 2 of the 2011- 2012academic year are required to complete at least five course final exams under the supervision of an approved proctor (exam monitor).
+Bachelor's Degree students beginning their studies at UoPeople in Term 2 of the 2011-2012 academic year are required to complete at least eleven course final exams under the

-Students who do not take a proctored exam at the end of a course will be issued a 0.00 in the course regardless of the student's prior performance in the course.13 All University policies, including the Code of Academic Integrity, apply to proctored exams.
+Students who do not take a proctored exam at the end of a course will be issued a 0.00 in the course regardless of the student's prior performance in the course.
+All University policies, including the Code of Academic Integrity, apply to proctored exams.